Skip to Content

 Families are issued an EBT card and pay for their groceries at any USDA authorized retailer by using the card, which works like a debit card, at the checkout counter.

-As a condition of eligibility, all SNAP recipients in North Carolina who aren’t exempt must meet the general SNAP work rules or the ABAWD work rules.
+As a condition of eligibility, all SNAP recipients in North Carolina who aren’t exempt must meet either the general SNAP work rules or the ABAWD work rules.
 1

 FAQ